 Hi guys!
-So in the spirit of seeking out adventure and exploring new places(read here) I joined some friends from my adventure club naidrenalin to a hiking trip on idanre hills.
+So in the spirit of seeking out adventure and exploring new places(read here) I joined some guys from naidrenalin on a hike through idanre hills.
 The journey to idanre was a lot longer than I anticipated.
 The town itself is tucked away nicely between the various hills that surround the area.

 The morning of the hike day arrived and we suited up and got on our way.
 Everyone was excited as we looked forward to what lay ahead